Telegraphic Transfer: Definition, Benefits and Costs

 This method utilizes communication technology used in telegrams or telegrams.
 Telegram is a message sent from one party to another using a combination of codes, which is then transmitted using telegraphs.

-The telegraph itself is a device used to send messages using electrical cables that connect one place to another, both within one country and internationally.
-This technology was widely used from the 18th century to the late 20th century.
+A telegraph is a device for sending messages using electrical wires that connect one place to another, either within the same country or internationally.
+This technology was popular from the 18th century until the late 20th century.

 The first financial institution to use Telegraphic Transfer (TT) technology was Western Union in the United States in 1851.